Jamón ibérico, olive oil & wine in Sevilla, Ronda and Córdoba

-Sevilla, Cádiz, Ronda & Córdoba: The Heart of Andalusia Trip
+Sevilla & Córdoba: The Heart of Andalusia Tour

 This trip takes you on a grand journey through the most historic and monumental cities of Andalusia, discovering food and wine from across the region as you go.
 Start in Sevilla, Andalusia’s atmospheric capital, where tapas and flamenco flow around the monuments of Spain’s imperial glory.
-Spend a day in the ocean city of Cádiz, famous for being settled by the Phoenicians, rising as a trading port during the New World explorations and in the height of Sherry shipping.
-Rebuilt in the 18th century after the Lisbon earthquake, today it stands unique among Andalusian cities.
-Visit the stunning hilltop town of Ronda and explore the wine of the Málaga mountains.
+Take a day to discover the hills of Aracena, home to jamón ibérico.
+Visit the stunning hilltop town of Ronda and explore its food and wine.
 Córdoba’s Moorish history is palpable in the narrow streets and patios of its Judería and in the Mezquita, the city’s unique mosque-cathedral.
 You’ll also discover the food and wine of Córdoba, including traditional and innovative cuisine and the sherry-style wines of the local Montilla-Moriles wine region.

 Covering most of the southern part of Spain, Andalusia holds a charm that no other Spanish region can claim.
 It is, after all, the ancestral home of so many Spanish images–flamenco, Andalusian horses, bullfighting, sherry and tapas like pescaíto frito, the fresh quick-fried fish so ubiquitous in the south.
 Even by Spaniards, Andalusia tends to be painted as a single culture and destination, but in truth it’s perhaps the most varied part of the country.
 The wild coast of Huelva and Cádiz, with windswept beach bars and fresh seafood.
 The classic inland Andalusian cities of Sevilla, Jerez, and Córdoba, which are sisters but differ so much in their culture, food, history, and atmosphere.
 The mountain hideaway of Granada, the coastal metropolis of Málaga, the white villages of the mountains.
 To those with some experience in other parts of Spain, coming into contact with deep Andalusia is a revelation, like discovering a new world that begins south of Madrid.